-A fed-up Frank Capra bailed on the project due to conflicts with Wayne buddy/sycophant James Edward Grant’s schlocky script.
+A fed-up Frank Capra bailed on the project after turning in a script that was unusable and due to conflicts with Wayne buddy/sycophant James Edward Grant, who then wrote his own schlocky screenplay.
 Ben Hecht also banged on the typewriter, then volcano-tempered Henry Hathaway directed.
 Producer Samuel Bronston coughed up $9,000,000.

 Coming in at #44 of the years releases, a worldwide take of only $4,400,000, with a terrible draw in the States of just $1,550,000, the flop, along with the greater box-office disaster of his The Fall Of The Roman Empire that same year, killed off Bronston’s movie empire.